herbsjs/herbsjs.github.io/docs/glues/herbs2rest.md

 - `parameters`: REST parameters metadata.
 Ex: `{ params: { id: Number }, body: { name: String } }`

 The current default implementation also deal with type casting.
 Be aware that overriding the default implementation can break the type casting.
-The convetion has the function `parametersCast` to help with that.
+The convetion has the function `.cast` to help with that.

 ### Custom Authorization Handler